Guest blog from Oceanhouse Media – Celebrating 5 Years in the App Market

 The Next Generation of Coders

-If you have daughters, nieces, little sisters, or friends who are interested Science, Technology, Engineering and Math, check out some of our favorite resources! (boy & girl organizations/resources included further down)
+If you have daughters, nieces, little sisters, or friends who have interested Science, Technology, Engineering, and Math, check out some of our favorite resources! (boy & girl organizations/resources included further down)

 Girls Who Code

 This program aims to provide computer science education to one million young women by 2020.
 The NYC-based organization launches programs in New York, Detroit, San Francisco, and San Jose this year and seeks to empower female students in their junior and senior year of high school.